-The M.S. curriculum provides skills and expertise that enhance the individual's ability to contribute to the technical workforce.
-The thesis option will require a minimum of 30 credit hours and followed by the submission of thesis.
-Students are required to take at least six (6) MSE graduate courses chosen by the student in consultation with their advisor and advisory committee members while maintaining a minimum 3.0 overall GPA.
-All students must take six (6) hours of graduate level independent research.
-Further details on the completion of a Thesis Masters are outlined in the "Minimum Degree Requirements for Thesis M.S. in MSE" and "Masters Thesis" sections.
+The MS curriculum provides skills and expertise that enhance the individual's ability to contribute to the technical workforce.
+The thesis option will require a minimum of 24 credit hours and 6 credit hours of graduate level independent research followed by the submission of thesis.
+Further details on the completion of a Thesis Masters are outlined in the "Minimum Degree Requirements for Thesis MS in MSE" and "Masters Thesis" section.
+The non-thesis option will require a minimum of 30 credit hours (none of these hours can be thesis research).
+Further details on the completion of a Non-Thesis Masters are outlined in the "Minimum Degree Requirements for Non-Thesis MS in MSE" and "Masters Thesis" section.